syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Sample-Creator.md

-2. Syncfusion Sample Creator Wizard displaying the list of controls as follows.
+2. Syncfusion Sample Creator Wizard displaying the **Controls and its Feature Selection** section.